MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring.md

 Ad hoc autostart: false

-Here you have learned how to use Milestones in your case, now you are able to track the progress of the case using this milestones.
+Here you have learned how to use Milestones in your case, now you are able to track the progress of the case using these milestones.